I am a full-time researcher (RTD) at the

 (CNR-ILC, Pisa).

 My research revolves around the study of computational models of language, with a specific focus on Language Models (LMs).
 In particular, I am interested in the interpretability of large-scale LMs and in the analysis of their internal representations, with the goal of understanding how these models acquire, organize, and exhibit linguistic knowledge.
 Within this framework, I work on evaluating the linguistic competence of LMs and on developing methods to analyze their behavior with respect to specific language phenomena.
 Alongside this, I am involved in the development of NLP tools with a strong applied orientation, designed for use in concrete domains such as education, software analysis, and Digital Humanities.
+You can find the list of my publications here: Publications.

 In my free time, I enjoy watching